omerlev1/time_series_demand_forcasting/README.md

 # Taxi rides forcasting

-Forcasting the demand for taxi rides.
+Forcasting the demand of taxi rides using XGBoost classifier and SARIMA model.